ma-ha/rest-web-ui/html/modules/pong-form/README.md

 * update
 * setData

-A button doing an update only has to sprecify the "updateButton" array and a "name" for the button, e.g.
+A button doing an update only has to specify the "updateButton" array and a "name" for the button, e.g.

     {
       "fieldGroups":[
         { "columns":[
           {
             "formFields":[
                   { "id":"search", "type":"text", "label":"Location", "defaultVal":"Essen, Germany" }
             ]
           }
-          ]
-        }
+        ] }
       ],
       "actions":[
         { "id":"Search",
           "name":"Search",
           "updateButton":[
                 { "resId":"MapView" }
           ]
         }
       ]
     }